Subscribe

 Plutchik, Robert.
 “A General Psychoevolutionary Theory of Emotion.”
 Theories of Emotion, edited by Robert Plutchik and Henry Kellerman, Academic Press, 1980, pp. 3–33.

-Figure 4: Obviously “marketing” does not have exactly these quantities of these things.
+Figure 6: Obviously “marketing” does not have exactly these quantities of these things, that just so happens to perfectly fit the periodic table of elements.

-I trust more in diagrams that aren’t balanced, symmetrical, or even pretty, because perhaps they’re primarily interested in modeling the messy truth of the world, like Figure 5 and Figure 6.
+I trust more in diagrams that are imbalanced, asymmetrical, or even ugly, because perhaps they’re primarily interested in modeling the messy truth of the world, like in Figure 7 and Figure 8.

-Figure 5: Wardley diagram, sussing out which activities support growth and differentiation, and which are necessary but commoditized, so that teams can respond with different kinds investments and actions.
+Figure 7: Wardley diagram, sussing out which activities support growth and differentiation, versus which are necessary but commoditized, so that teams can respond with appropriate investment and action.

-Figure 6: Though Roger L Martin’s slide has “five boxes,” the instructions have “however many questions are useful,” and the order of operations is non-linear.
+Figure 8: Though Roger L Martin’s slide has “five boxes,” the instructions have “however many questions are useful,” and the order-of-operations is non-linear.

 All models are wrong, but some are useful.
-The most useful are the ones that genuinely attempt to model the real, complex, ugly, asymmetric world, not the ones made to look pretty on slides and brocheures for consulting services.
+The most useful are the ones that genuinely attempt to model the real, complex, ugly, asymmetric world, not the ones made to look pretty on brochures for consulting services.

 Feynmann's blackboard when he died.
 The boxed statements at top-left are: